-The humidity meter does not include any remote monitoring capabilities, and the only data storage is a recall of minimum and maximum readings.
+This model does not include any remote monitoring capabilities, and the only data storage is a recall of minimum and maximum readings.
 For its basic functionality, it is a bit pricier, but is a perfect option for professional applications, especially if you require NIST certification or need to measure behind walls, in ducts, or other hard-to-reach areas.

 If you’re looking for a basic humidity monitor with first-rate accuracy at an affordable price, this is the option for you.
 The AcuRite 01083 is accurate to ±0.5°F and ±2% RH.
-A large display shows humidity and temperature, along with the high and low levels of the past 24 hours.
-There is also a color-coded humidity level indicator, showing whether humidity levels are too low, too high, or okay.
+A large display shows humidity and temperature, along with the high & low levels of the past 24 hours.
+There is also a color-coded humidity indicator, showing whether humidity levels are too low, too high, or okay.
 Of course, ideal humidity levels vary depending on the person, location, and use, but the indicator is handy for a simple reference.

 The AcuRite 01083 is easy to stand or mount quickly anywhere in your home.
 It sits upright on a desk or tabletop, is wall-mountable, and includes a magnetic backing.